weshenderson/weshenderson.github.io/README.md

 The personal webpage of Wes Henderson.

 ## Layout
-This site is primarily powered by static resources, e.g. HTML, CSS, etc in a link tree format.
-I am also experimenting with Jekyll as the templating engine; this can be seen via `/resume`.
+The core of this site is powered by static resources, e.g. HTML, CSS, etc in a link tree format.
+See the [Resume](#Resume) section for the fun stuff.

+## Resume
+The `/resume` path uses Jekyll as the templating engine.
+Additionally, pre-commit hooks export a (PDF copy)[https://weshenderson.info/docs/resume.pdf) via [Pandoc](https://pandoc.org) as well as an alternate version dubbed `konami_resume`.
+This allows me to effectively separate the content from the format and maintain 3 version via 1 markdown file.

-## Local Testing
+### Local Testing
 For local development I am using a container [image](https://hub.docker.com/r/bretfisher/jekyll-serve) created by [Bret Fisher](https://github.com/BretFisher).
 From the root of the repo simply run:

 ```